johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Do not loose your seeds.
 If you loose your seeds then you can never recover your IOTAs.

 #### What's Next?
-Soon I will be making a separate tutorial to build an offline and online wallet application that runs in the browser.
+I am making a [separate tutorial](https://github.com/johnshearing/iotaAirgappedClientServerWallet) to build an offline and online wallet application that runs in the browser.
+It is a work in progress.
 That tutorial will build upon the concepts we covered in this tutorial.
-The next tutorial will be in it's own repository.
-Check back here for a link.
+Please check back often to see how the project is coming along and feel free to make suggestions on the issues page as the work progresses.